© Le Thuy Do | Dreamstime.com

 Claim your FREE copy, right now, of our definitive guide on cancer.

-Early-Stage Breast Cancer
+Early-Stage Breast Cancers

 In another study, researchers surveyed more than 2,400 women treated surgically for early-stage breast cancers in one breast and asked them whether their surgeon’s recommendation had influenced their decision about CPM.
 Nearly 44 percent of the respondents said they had considered CPM, and about 17 percent underwent the procedure, even when it wasn’t indicated medically, according to the study (JAMA Surgery, online Dec.
 21, 2016).